shivannis/xandr-docs-public/xandr-docs/articles/monetize/forecast-shaped-pacing.md

 To summarize: FSP takes into account the variability of inventory throughout the day, setting hourly delivery goals that map to high-fidelity, line-item specific forecasts powered by the [Yield Forecasting Engine](../yield-analytics-ui/yield-analytics-overview.md).

 > [!NOTE]
-> Xandr uses FSP for all impression-based Guaranteed Delivery line items.
+> Microsoft Advertising uses FSP for all impression-based Guaranteed Delivery line items.
 It does not apply to line items with an **Exclusive** delivery type.

 ## What FSP means to publishers